vicoslab/dis_tutorial1/README.md

 - Get a printout of all the **messages** installed in the system.
 - **Print** out the messages being published on each topic.
 - **Publish** a message on each topic.
+- **Set** the background color of turtlesim to a color of your choice.

 Explore the usage of other commands that are found in the [ROS 2 Cheatsheet](https://www.theconstructsim.com/wp-content/uploads/2021/10/ROS2-Command-Cheat-Sheets-updated.pdf).
 You can also find the full turtlesim documentation [here](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.html#prerequisites).